digao-dalpiaz/DzHTMLText/README.md

 `ListLevelPadding: TPixels` = Determines the width of each list level in pixels, when using HTML list tags.

 `MaxWidth: TPixels` = Specify the maximum width of text, when using AutoWidth property.

+`Offset: TDHOffset` = Sets Top and Bottom offset (spacing in Pixels) for each line.
+When using `<offset>` tag, it will replace this setting, according to the specified attribute (top and/or bottom).

 `OverallHorzAlign: TDHHorzAlign (haLeft, haCenter, haRight)` = Determines overall text horizontal alignment.
 This property only take effects if `AutoWidth` is false.